tpsanjan/python_bootcamp/README.md

 # python_bootcamp
-Code snippets for 'Python for scientific computing' course.
-Reach out to me to enroll for mentor-facilitated course and/or corporate training collabs!
+Sample code snippets for 'Python for scientific computing' course.
+Please feel free to reach out to me to enroll for mentor-facilitated course and/or corporate training collabs!